sst/guide/_chapters/upload-a-file-to-s3.md

 2. Generates a unique file name using the current timestamp (`Date.now()`).
 Of course, if your app is being used heavily this might not be the best way to create a unique filename.
 But this should be fine for now.

-3. Upload the file to user's folder in S3 using the `Storage.vault.put()` object.
-Alternatively, if we were uploading to it publicly you can directly use the `Storage.put()` method.
+3. Upload the file to the user's folder in S3 using the `Storage.vault.put()` object.
+Alternatively, if we were uploading publicly you can use the `Storage.put()` method.

 4. And return the stored object's key.